 I’m a bit of a board game addict, okay maybe even a board game hoarder.
-I have shelves and shelves of board games for adults at home and ever since I had my son almost seven years ago, I’ve been collecting the best board games for kids I could find.
+I have shelves and shelves of board games for adults at home and ever since I had my son in 2013, I’ve been collecting the best board games for kids I could find.

 He’s finally old enough that not only do I not have to let him win but he can play on his own team!
 It’s been a game-changer and so much fun to try out new board games on the regular.

 And the perfect option when you’re looking for more indoor fun for kids.

 I have way more board games for kids than are in this list, but here are my top 25 best board games for kids.
 It’s a good place to start, then you can keep adding to your board game stockpile if you go through these first!

 And if you’ve read this list before, know that it’s always evolving so I can keep it as truly the BEST board games for kids, not just any that are fun.

 25 Best Board Games for Kids

 These are in no particular order so make sure you read the entire list to figure out which games work best for your family!
 There is everything from cooperative fun board games for kids to classic board games for kids!

 We love this one because it takes very little setup, is easy to play, and is fun for both kids and adults!
 You roll the dice and move the matching snails but watch out, you don’t want to roll someone else’s color or they might beat you to the finish line!